200 students volunteer for an experiment to test the effects of s... | Channels for Pearson+

 200 students volunteer for an experiment to test the effects of sleep deprivation on memory recall.
 The students will be placed in one of five different treatment groups, including the control group.

-Explain how you could design an experiment so that it uses a completely randomized design.
+Explain how you could design an experiment so that it uses a randomized block design.

 Verified video answer for a similar problem: